 Students must present current student HBU ID card or another valid ID on every visit and adhere to Bradshaw policies and procedures while on the premises.
-For policies and procedures, class schedules and additional information please visit www.hbufit.org or contact Student Life.
+For policies and procedures, class schedules and additional information please visit www.hbufit.org.